 Asset Allocations Percentage Percentage

-Cash (Interest bearing and non-interest bearing) 3%
+Cash (Interest bearing and non-interest bearing) 1%

 2. Corporate debt instruments (other than employer securities):

 Preferred 0%

-All other 8%
+All other 0%

 3. Corporate stocks (other than employer securities):

 Preferred 0%

-Common 4%
+Common 3%

-4. Partnership/joint venture interests 0%
+4. Partnership / joint venture interests 4%

-5. Real Estate (other than employer real property) 1%
+6. Real estate (other than employer real property) 0%

-6. Value of interest in common/collective trusts 38%

-7. Value of interest in registered investment companies (e.g., mutual fur nds) 44%
+7. Value of interest in registered investment companies (e.g., mutual funds) 44%

-8. Other 2%
+8. Other 48%

-For information about the Plan's investment in any of the following types of investments - partnership / joint ventures, common / collective trusts, and registered investment companies - contact Benefit & Risk Management Services, Inc. at 1-808-523-0199, 560 North Nimitz Highway, Suite 209; Honolulu, Hawaii 96817-5315.
+For information about the Plan's investment in any of the following types of investments - common / collective trusts, and registered investment companies - contact Benefit & Risk Management Services, Inc. at 1-808-523-0199, 560 North Nimitz Highway, Suite 209; Honolulu, Hawaii 96817-5315.